AndreGuerra123/NUTT/README.md

 This unofficial template targets _Newcastle University_ (http://www.ncl.ac.uk/) Ph.D. students.

 The template conforms to the _Guidelines for the Submission and Format of Theses_ (April 2015 version) hosted at http://www.ncl.ac.uk/students/progress/assets/documents/GuidelinesfortheSubmissionandFormatofThesis.pdf.
+Recently, a new document with the guideline was presented (January 2018 version) at http://www.ncl.ac.uk/students/progress/assets/documents/GuidelinesfortheSubmissionandFormatofThesis-January2018.pdf.
+However, no structural modifications were made.

 Ph.D. students must allways check their School/Faculty restrictions under the above document, such as maximum word count.